-You can tell if Windows updates are frozen if nothing happens on screen for 30 minutes or more.
+You can tell if Windows updates are frozen if nothing happens on screen for 3 hours or more.
 If there's any wonder after that long, take a look at your hard drive activity light.
-You'll see either no activity at all, or very regular but very short flashes of light.
+You'll see either no activity at all (stuck), or very regular but very short flashes of light (not stuck).

-Chances are that the updates are hung long before 30 minutes but this is a reasonable amount of time to wait and probably twice as long as I've ever seen a Windows update take to successfully install.
+Chances are the updates are hung before the 3 hour mark but this is a reasonable amount of time to wait and longer than I've ever seen a Windows update take to successfully install.

 - Press Ctrl-Alt-Del.
 In some situations, the Windows update(s) may be hung at a very particular part of the installation process and you could be presented with your Windows login screen after executing the Ctrl-Alt-Del keyboard command.